 - larch (n.)

-- type of coniferous tree with needle-shaped deciduous leaves, 1548, (William Turner, "Names of Herbes"), from German Lärche, from Middle High German larche, from Old High German *larihha, from Latin larix (genitive laricis), probably a loan-word from an Alpine Gaulish language, corresponding phonetically to Old Celtic *darik- "oak" (see Druid and tree (n.)).
+- type of coniferous tree with needle-shaped deciduous leaves, 1548, (William Turner, "Names of Herbes"), from German Lärche, from Middle High German larche, from Old High German *larihha, from Latin larix (genitive laricis), probably a loan-word from an Alpine Gaulish language.
+De Vaan discourages the suggestion that it could be related to Old Celtic *darik- "oak."

 Native to the Alps; the name later was extended to North American species.
 Compare Danish lærke, Dutch lorken, also from Latin.
 In French, Old French larice was replaced by mélèze (14c.), a word of uncertain origin.